 Design a Strong CTA button.

 What have I just done in the section above?
 Yes, as the Header informed you, I created my own calls to action.
 And as I mentioned above, if you want your visitors to take more than one action, you create more than one Call To Action; you don’t want to jam them together somehow.
-So, I created two separate calls to actions.
+So, I created two separate calls to action.
 Please increase my post’s conversion rate by responding to at least one of them, or even better, both. 🙂

 I also recorded this video for you to show how you can easily and for FREE create an eye-catching CTA button similar to those I used in my CTAs above.

 A conversion rate in marketing shows the percentage of your visitors, who take the action you want them to take.
 Google Analytics, a free tool offered by Google, could help you calculate your average conversion rate per period, per action.